4ndrewC/TrashPU/README.md

 Architecture specifics are in cpuarch.txt

-Round robin scheduling: no clock implemented, burst time for each process is one fetch cycle
+Round robin scheduling (multi-tasking): no clock implemented, burst time for each process is one fetch cycle
+- instr1-3.in are input instructions